 “We know that workplace charitable giving cultivates a sense of purpose that has positive effects on employee morale, productivity, and retention.
 It also improves recruitment by demonstrating that a company lives its values and gives back to the community,” says Raphael Crawford-Marks, Founder and CEO of Bonusly.
 “Since Bonusly’s inception, we have partnered with charities all over the world to enable employees to contribute to causes that they believe in.”

 In 2020, user donations made via our platform increased by 450%, accounting for 5.41% of all Bonusly reward redemptions that year compared to 1.41% in 2019.
-More than half of user donations in 2020 went to five nonprofits whose work was especially urgent: the WHO COVID-19 Response Fund, the NAACP Legal Defense Fund, the ACLU, and Red Cross Australia Bushfire Relief.
+More than half of user donations in 2020 went to four nonprofits whose work was especially urgent: the WHO COVID-19 Response Fund, the NAACP Legal Defense Fund, the ACLU, and Red Cross Australia Bushfire Relief.

 Bonusly's recognition and rewards platform connects peer-to-peer and 360-degree recognition with real-world monetary value, incentivizing employees to connect and strengthen working relationships by showing their appreciation for one another.